Amalaseeli/data-collection-pipeline/README.md

-# Data Collection Pipeline
+# Automated Data Collection Pipeline for MyProtein Website

-### It uses Python code to automatically control your browser, extract information from a website
+### Project Overview:
+This project involves the development of an automated Python-based data collection pipeline to extract valuable information from the MyProtein website.
+The primary goal is to gather product data, including names, descriptions, pricing, ratings, reviews, and nutritional information, to analyze trends, identify popular products, and support data-driven decision-making.

 ### Packages and Installation
 <ul>